Dunmore Pineapple: Pineapples as a decorative motif

 First brought to Europe by Christopher Columbus from the Caribbean island of Guadeloupe in 1493, pineapples became a rare delicacy in Europe, with associations of power and wealth.
-Architects, artisans, and craftsmen adopted the pineapple as a motif in buildings all over the United Kingdom, sculpting it into gateposts, railings, weather vanes and door lintels, symbolizing hospitality, wealth, and welcome.
+Architects, artisans, and craftsmen adopted the pineapple as a motif, sculpting it into gateposts, railings, weather vanes and door lintels.
 The motif also featured prominently in interior decoration, fabrics, and furniture.
 In an article documenting an architectural dig in Glasgow, Geoffrey Stell called the Dunmore Pineapple "the ultimate expression of 18th-century pineapple fashion".

 Ownership and restoration history

 After remaining in the family for centuries, the Dunmore Estate was broken up in 1970 and sold in lots.
 One lot, called the "Pineapple Lot", included the folly and the large walled garden, along with some woodlands and a small lake.
 This lot was purchased by the Countess of Perth, who, in 1974, gifted it to the National Trust for Scotland.
 The "Pineapple Lot" was then leased to the Landmark Trust, who restored the building and used it to provide holiday accommodation.
 The 6.5 ha of gardens, including woodland, pond, and crab-apple orchard, are open to the public year-round.

 In 1998, the 12th Earl of Dunmore, a resident of Australia, visited the grounds to plant a memorial tree.

 As of 2024, one can rent the gardeners' quarters and the pineapple summerhouse as a holiday home.
 The bothy on one side of the Pineapple houses two bedrooms and a bathroom, and the bothy on the other side contains a kitchen and a spacious living room.
 The rooms have sash windows with a southern exposure overlooking the main (lower) lawn of the estate.
 Due to their southern exposure, the windows ensure that the rooms are sunlit throughout the day.